 Tired of watching the paint peel (metaphorically or otherwise)?
 This concept for DIY custom walls is a bit like wallpapering in reverse.

-Tired of watching the paint peal (metaphorically or otherwise)?
-This is a bit like wallpapering in reverse.
-Sound complexThe concept is simple: add the peal-away paper elements to a selected wall surface, decorate with paint on the in-between spaces and pull back the sticky tape-like material to reveal the final design.
+It may sound complex, but the concept is simple: add the peel-away paper elements to a selected wall surface, decorate with paint on the in-between spaces and pull back the sticky tape-like material to reveal the final design.

 Made in modular sheets by a team of designers at ZNAK, the preset patterns are easy to line up accurately with wall and floor borders as well as with one another, ensuring a consistent application across the board (or walls as it were).
 Removing it is the final step of the process, and much easier than peeling off old wallpaper or paint of course.